stadtmueller/pilitez/README.md

 testLamps.cpp:
   Source file of testLamps

-functions.h:
+NoMusic.h:
-  Header file for functions.cpp
+  Header file for NoMusic.cpp

-functions.cpp:
+NoMusic.cpp:
-  Source file which contains all the functions regardless of the music
+  Source file which contains a class with all the functions regardless of the music

-jumpFunctions.h
+Music.h
-  Header file for jumpFunctions.cpp
+  Header file for Music.cpp

-jumpFunctions.cpp
+Music.cpp
-  Source file which contains music-driven functions
+  Source file which contains a class with music-driven functions

+Pin.h
+  Header file for Pin.cpp

+Pin.cpp
+  Source file which contains a class representing a raspberry pi GPIO-Pin

 main.cpp:
   Main programm